-The mountains around Cusco, Peru offer an unending supply of trekking adventures that are sure to satisfy everyone – from the expert mountaineer to the weekend hiker, the history buff to the nature lover.
+The mountains around Cusco, Peru offer an unending supply of trekking adventures and amazing Inca trail alternatives that are sure to satisfy everyone – from the expert mountaineer to the weekend hiker, the history buff to the nature lover.
 The Peruvian Andes have something for everyone!
-At Apus Peru, we specialize in offering unique, alternative treks to Machu Picchu.
+At Apus Peru, we specialize in offering unique, alternative Machu Picchu treks.
 Here are some of our favourites!

 For the Adventurous History Buff…